How is the Strategy run?

 NCs are actively involved in the DTP Monitoring Committee’s discussions/decisions.
 The involvement takes place in one of the following ways: as a full member of the DTP Monitoring Committee (MC), an observer, a member of a national delegation or through involvement of national committees or other formal/informal joint procedures prior to the MC meetings.

-You can find the list of NCs along with their contact information on the Contact PACs & NCs page.
+You can find the list of NCs along with their contact information on the Contact NCs page.

 The Danube Strategy Point (DSP) has been established in 2015 to improve the implementation process of the Strategy, supporting the Commission in its coordination tasks of the EUSDR.The DSP is supporting exchange among Priority Area Coordinators and National Coordinators in their tasks and promotes the Strategy predominantly at the European level.
-The DSP also administers funds originating from the EU institutions in the framework of Technical Assistance for the Priority Areas in the EUSDR for the years 2015-2016.
+The DSP functioning until 2017 administered funds originating from the EU institutions in the framework of Technical Assistance for the Priority Areas in the EUSDR for the years 2015-2016.